Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 What is thick blood?

-The state of human blood is the most important indicator of the functioning of the cardiovascular system.
-The quality of all processes occurring in the organs and cells of the body depends on the blood, because it is their main living environment.
-Thick blood, the causes of which differ, indicates a violation of its composition.
+The state of a person's blood is the most important indicator of the work of the cardiovascular system.
+The quality of all processes occurring in the organs and cells of the body depends on blood, because it is their main living environment.
+Thick blood, the reasons for which differ, indicates a violation of its composition.

-The main function of blood, transport, is hindered.
+The main function of blood, transport, is difficult.
 This negatively affects the processes of oxidation and reduction in all tissues and organs: the brain, kidneys, liver and others.
-For this reason, the quality of blood should not go beyond the norm.
-Periodically, it is necessary to do its analysis and, if necessary, adjust the composition of the blood.
+For this reason, the quality of the blood should be within the normal range.
+It is periodically necessary to do its analysis and, if necessary, adjust the blood composition.

-Two components of blood: formed elements - blood cells, along with their main functions, giving it density, and plasma - its liquid part.
-If the number of formed elements exceeds the content of plasma, the viscosity of the blood increases, its density.
-Viscosity is determined by the level of fibrinogen and prothrombin, but may also increase due to an increase in other indicators, such as: cholesterol, glucose, hemoglobin and others.
-The general indicator of the ratio of the amount of plasma and shaped substances is called the "Hematocrit number".
+There are two components of blood: blood cells, which, along with their main functions, give it density, and plasma is its liquid part.
+If the number of formed elements exceeds the plasma content, the blood viscosity and its density increase.
+Viscosity is determined by the level of fibrinogen and prothrombin content, but it can also increase due to an increase in other indicators, such as: cholesterol, glucose, hemoglobin and others.
+The general indicator of the ratio of the amount of plasma and formed substances is called the "Hematocrit number".

-Increased viscosity indicates that not all blood cells are able to perform their function.
-This means that some organs will not receive enough nutrients and not all decay products will be excreted.
-In addition, in order to push through a mass that is too thick, the heart requires great effort and enormous power, which means that it will wear out faster.
-Not to mention the threat of thrombosis with all the ensuing consequences.
+The increased viscosity indicates that not all blood cells are able to perform their function.
+This means that some organs will not receive enough nutrients and not all waste products will be excreted.
+In addition, in order to push through too thick a mass, the heart requires a lot of effort and tremendous power, which means that it will wear out faster.
+Not to mention the threat of blood clots with all the ensuing consequences.

-A disease called “thick blood” does not exist, it is not entirely correct to describe its accompanying signs as symptoms, because they can also occur against the background of other malfunctions in the body, but nevertheless, the clinical symptoms that are characteristic of hypercoagulation are as follows:
+A disease called "thick blood" does not exist, it is not entirely correct to describe the accompanying symptoms as symptoms, because they can occur against the background of other malfunctions in the body, but nevertheless, the clinical symptoms that are characteristic of hypercoagulation are as follows:

 • high blood pressure (blood pressure),